Hiking Oʻahu's Koʻolau Summit Trail (KST) North to South

 Once in the Ironwood trees, turn right down the hill.

-Once at the top of Kamehame Ridge (Dead Man’s), the infamous 'Catwalk' is off to the left, but the KST continues down the road to get around all the fences.
+Once at the road that is Kamehame Ridge (Dead Man’s), continue down the road to get around all the fences.

 Dead Man’s to Makapuʻu (Tom Tom Trail)